The Last Supper

 Everything that is known about the history of God’s people and the celebration of Passover brings fuller meaning to what Jesus did during this meal.

-It is good to read how Matthew, Mark and Luke explain the events of the evening.
-They include the preparation for the meal, the traditional part of the Passover meal, Jesus instituting the new “Lord’s Supper”, and references to the betrayer being at the meal eating with them.
+It is good to read how the other Gospel writers (Matthew, Mark and Luke) explain the events of the evening.
+They include the preparation for the meal, the traditional part of the Passover meal, Jesus instituting the new “Lord’s Supper,” and references to the betrayer being at the meal eating with them.

 Read more about the meaning of the Lord’s Supper here.

 Eating with someone in this Eastern culture reaffirms friendship and trust.
-Yet, Judas is participating in this meal while in the process of betraying Jesus.
+Yet, Judas participated in this meal even though he had already secretly betrayed Jesus.
 It was customary to take a piece of bread (or a piece of meat wrapped in bread) and dip it into a bowl of sauce (made of stewed fruit) on the table.
-Perhaps Judas was in the process of dipping the bread when Jesus said that someone who was dipping bread with him would betray him.
+Judas was in the process of dipping the bread when Jesus said that someone who was dipping bread with Him would betray Him.
 (Matthew 26:23-25)

 It is good to note that John expands on the teaching of Jesus in his account in a different style to Matthew, Mark and Luke.
-In addition, John is the only writer who combines the last supper story with Jesus washing the disciples’ feet.
-You can read this in John chapters 13-17.
+In addition, John is the only writer who combines the story of the Last Supper with Jesus washing the disciples’ feet.

 Way to Introduce the Story: